 PHI 244BR - C.S.
-Lewis and the Inklings
+Lewis

 (4 credits, alternate years, consult department) (IGE option under Belief and Reason)

 An exploration of the philosophical themes found in the writings of C.S.
 Lewis, with some consideration of his place in the writing group known as the Inklings.